thiagodanobrega/to.do/README.md

 ## 💻 Projeto

-O todo-list é um projeto desenvolvido no curso da Trybe que permite adicionar as tarefas do dia a dia, marcar como concluídas e excluir.
+O to.do! permite adicionar as tarefas do dia a dia, marcar como concluídas e excluir.

 ## 📄 Licença